Ludwig Esser Psychotherapy & Hypnotherapy

 Working with WhatsApp

 As an alternative to Zoom we can also use WhatsApp as a safe connection.
+In my experience the quality of the video call is less reliable, even with a good signal.
 Wi-Fi or a stable and strong enough 4G connection are required.
-You will need a smartphone for this.
+You will need a smartphone or tablet for this.
+It does not work on laptops.
 The software can be downloaded from the Apple Store or Google.